web-auth/doc/symfony-bundle/bundle-installation.md

 {% hint style="info" %}
 Implementations for other frameworks and web applications exist.

-As an example if you use Laravel, you may be interested in [this project: https://github.com/asbiin/laravel-webauthn](https://github.com/asbiin/laravel-webauthn)
+As an example, if you use Laravel, you may be interested in [this project: https://github.com/asbiin/laravel-webauthn](https://github.com/asbiin/laravel-webauthn)
 {% endhint %}

 ## Installation